Jac21/GistsCollection/README.md

 > - JavaScript
 	- CasperJS (Grouping of projects involving the headless web-scraper framework)
 > - Node.js
-	- async_module (snippets of Javascript code that utilize asynchronous programming)
+	- AsyncModule (snippets of Javascript code that utilize asynchronous programming)
-	- general
+	- General (misc.
+JavaScript code)
-	- Gulp
+	- Gulp (snippets of JavaScript code for the task-runner framework)
+	- HapiModule (snippets of functionality from the server-side framework)
-	- Koa_module (snippets of functionality from Express' spiritual successor)
+	- KoaModule (snippets of functionality from Express' spiritual successor)
-	- Lo-Dash_module (snippets of functionality from underscore's fork for dealing with array, objects, JSON, etc)
+	- Lo-DashModule (snippets of functionality from underscore's fork for dealing with array, objects, JSON, etc)
+	- Prototypes (snippets dealing with JavaScript prototypal inheritance)
+	- SocketIO (code dealing with the JavaScript web-sockets library)
 > - Python
 	- MatasanoChallenges (Crypto and security-oriented python scripts, intended to solve the Matasano [CryptoPals](http://cryptopals.com/) challenges)
 	- Intermediate Python (https://github.com/yasoob/intermediatePython)